 The 90 minute Interactive Workshop that puts you and your team back in the Captain’s chair, so you can elegantly take control of Admission Day, successfully guide your families, keep your power (and empathy) intact, and completely change the dynamic between your organization and residents’ family members.

 "I highly recommend every home and placement team invests in the Now What? program to support their families and their care teams with this extremely important relationship in your home and communities.
 The “Now What?” program came at a perfect time for my region’s homes, as a way to offer our new and current families more knowledge and insight about this emotional journey they’ve been thrown into."

 Designed to completely change your mindset, and give you actionable steps to initiate NOW, so work immediately feels different and much more sane.

 Six months of weekly Now What Matters emails

 Packed with additional resources and ideas, so you’re honing the program and implementing new skills with your staff and families.

 6-8 weeks after your workshop to share what’s working, ask questions, and get follow up feedback.

-Get 25% off books when you order a case of 44 or more to distribute to your employees AND families.
+Save when you order a case of 42 or more to distribute to your employees AND families.

 "The ‘Now What?’ program was a highly informative and interesting webinar.
 Attendance for this was one of the best we’ve had, and we received terrific feedback from our members who attended.
 The topic was relevant about how to strengthen relationships with our residents’ families and create better outcomes for everyone.
 Deborah is an amazing speaker, and we really appreciated her presentation and would love to do another! "